alexey-martynov/alexey-martynov.github.io/_drafts/c++-linux-registration-maps.md

 objects will be added to header and this libraries will be automatically loaded.

-If dependency is a static library it will be linked to resulting shared library: all object files with referenced symbols will be added to shared object and all other objects files are dropped.
+If dependency is a static library it is linked to resulting shared
+library: all object files with referenced symbols are be added to shared object and all other objects files are dropped.
 As the
 result: